JeanLLopes/AZ-900-Microsoft-Certified-Azure-Fundamentals/AZ-900-Revisao-completa-2021/readme.md

 **Azure Virtual Machine Scale Sets**
 - Scaling for Windows or Linux VMs hosted in Azure.
+- Virtual machine scale enables you to provision a group of matching and load-balanced virtual machines in Azure.
+- Imagine you are running a website that enables scientists to upload astronomy images that need to be processed.
+If you duplicated the VM, you would normally need to configure an additional service to route requests between multiple instances of the website.
+Virtual machine scale sets could do that work for you.

 **Azure Kubernetes Service**
 - Cluster management for VMs that run containerized services.